 You can often find information for the project plan outline in the business case, or get it from your project sponsor if you aren’t clear on the goals.

 Now we come to working out exactly what tasks are required.
 You can create a project scope document, requirement documentation and a Work Breakdown Structure, or any combination of those things that will help everyone on the team understand the full scope of the work.
 This is where your skills in how to facilitate productive project planning meetings will be really useful!
+Remember, curiosity improves project management so keep asking questions!
 Get the group together and talk about what project planning questions you need answers to in order to establish what tasks are required.

 For each task, estimate how long it will take, how much it will cost and assign someone to take responsibility for it.